openethereum/openethereum.github.io/"PV64"-Warp-Sync.md

 Snapshots have four kinds of compressing transformations done:

 - For the state trie, hashes are dismissed in favour if indices: All nodes are concatenated in a depth-first-search and their hash added to an array.
 A map of hash->array_index is then built.
 The concatenated RLP is then re-traversed, backwards, and all hashes looked up in the mapping and replaced with RLP(reversed_index) (`reversed_index = total_nodes - 1 - index`) before being pushed into a secondary, final, dump.
-This yields a concatenated RLP dump of nodes where no such node  references an as-yet-unknown node.
+This yields a concatenated RLP dump of nodes where, reading forwards, no node references an as-yet-unknown node.
+This property is important when decoding.

 - For the headerchain, `parentHash` and `number` may be removed as they're rebuildable on the destination client.